taskcluster/taskcluster-provisioning-simulator/README.md

 The DataStore for a simulation run is available from the simulator's `sim.dataStore()` method.
 DataStores can be serialized by JSON-encoding the result of `ds.asSeriazliable()`, and re-created with `DataStore.fromSerializable(serializable)`.

-### CalculateMetrics
+### Analysis

-While it's perfectly OK to analyze the event stream directly, in many cases the interesting information takes the form of analyses of the state at regular intervals, such as every minute.
+While it's perfectly OK to analyze the event stream directly, in many cases the interesting information takes the form of analyses of the state of the system as it evolves.
-The `ds.calculateMetrics({interval, metrics: { ... }, updateState})` method automates this analysis for you.
+The `ds.analyze({interval, metrics: { ... }, updateState})` method automates this analysis for you.
+It calculates "metrics", which are samples of the system state at regular moments in time, as well as the final system state.
 The `interval` parameter gives the interval on which to measure, and the `metrics` parameter gives the metrics that should be calculated at each interval.
+The result is `{metrics, state}`.

+#### Metrics

-The result is an array of objects of the form
+The first is an array of objects of the form

 ```js
 [